 What should I do?

-How return decisions are made
+How return decisions get made

-Officials lift evacuation orders when monitoring shows the hazard has been controlled and the area is safe to re-enter.
-That can happen in stages, neighborhood by neighborhood.
-The authoritative source for your address is the City of Garden Grove and the Orange County Fire Authority — watch them for the official all-clear rather than social media.
+Officials lift evacuation orders in stages as monitoring shows the hazard has been controlled and the area is safe to re-enter.
+That can happen neighborhood by neighborhood, which is why two addresses on the same block might get the all-clear at different times.
+The City of Garden Grove and the OCFA publish those decisions; treat their notices as the source of truth rather than social-media chatter.

 While you're still out